w3f/polkadot-wiki/docs/learn/learn-opengov.md

 The Whitelist pallet does one thing: it allows one Origin to escalate the privilege level of another Origin for a certain operation.

-In Gov2, it allows the Fellowship to authorise a new origin (known as Whitelisted-Root) to be executed with Root-level privileges and will only work with certain specified commands that have been authorised by the Fellowship.
+In OpenGov, it allows the Fellowship to authorise a new origin (known as Whitelisted-Root) to be executed with Root-level privileges and will only work with certain specified commands that have been authorised by the Fellowship.
 The Whitelist pallet verifies two things: